Commitment and Contribution

 Another important legacy is just outside of London.
 In 1883, Baron Herman de Stern acquired Strawberry Hill House, Horace Walpole’s gothic fantasy, in Twickenham.
 Under his son Herbert Stern, Lord Michelham, and his wife Aimée, Strawberry Hill saw countless magnificent gatherings, receptions and dinners.

 Strawberry Hill has been brought back to its former splendor by the efforts of its dedicated trustees, curators, staff and volunteers.
-Now, following a five year-long treasure hunt, they have brought together many of the most magnificent works from museums and private collections all over the world, including the Royal Collection, Yale University and many of the stately homes in England.
+Following a five year-long treasure hunt, they have brought together many of the most magnificent works from museums and private collections all over the world, including the Royal Collection, Yale University and many of the stately homes in England.
 J. Stern & Co. and the Stern family are proud to continue the association with Strawberry Hill as principal sponsor of the exhibition.